opentelekomcloud/python-otcextensions/doc/source/index.rst

 The :doc:`installation <install/index>` guide explains system
 administrators and developers how to setup the project from operation system packages, from pip, directly from sources and other installation forms.
-OTC Extensions are very easy to configure: All credentials can be configured in one or two files.
+OTC Extensions are very easy to :doc:`configure <install/configuration>`.
+All credentials can be configured in one or two files.

 Working with the CLI tool